 - Booked tickets and hotels that cannot be canceled

 Cheap tickets have no advantages, except that they are cheap.
 Make sure you know what you're spending your thousands of dollars on.
 Often you can book the hotel cancellably for a lot more, but with a full refund up to the day before arrival.
-Well worth it if you are on, for example, a driving holiday and there is a risk that all plans will not keep up in terms of time.
+Well worth it if you're on a road trip, for example, and there's a risk that all plans won't hold up in terms of time.

 - Forgot that your passport has expired or will expire within 6 months